hkniberg/ainutshell/1-main/140-prompt-engineering.md

 I've experienced situations where I'm sitting next to a friend or colleague, both of us working on similar things and using AI assistance, and they keep getting mediocre results while I keep getting really good results.
 At first glance you'd think that I was using a better model, but in fact I was just more experienced with prompt engineering, and better at giving the AI model the info it needs to do a good job.
 Like most things, it's a skill you build up with practice.

+When I was getting started with using generative AI, I made a lot of incorrect assumptions about the limitation of the technology.
+For example, I noticed that AI models often jump to conclusions if I don't provide enough context.
+I thought that was in inherent limitation of the technology.
+But then one day I tried a prompt like this:

+> **Prompt**
+> I have problem with my team.
+I want you to take on the role of a master coach.
+Interview me about my problem, one question at a time.
+Keep asking questions until you start understanding the root cause.
+Then give me several suggestions, with pros and cons, and recommendation for where to start.

+I was amazed by the result.
+First it asked me a bunch of questions all at once, which was a bit overwhelming, so I added "One question at a time" to the prompt.
+After that it drove the conversation, interviewed me, and then came up with very useful suggestions, with pros and cons of each, and a recommendation for where to start.
+Just like a I asked.

+So all that time I thought the models were incapable of asking questions or driving a conversation.
+I thought they were hard-wired to answer questions immediately without asking for more info.
+But it turned out that that was just the _default behavior_ of the model.
+And the default behavior could easily be changed by, well, simply asking it!

 ## How to learn Prompt Engineering

 There are plenty of courses, books, videos, and articles to help you learn this.